 Monitoring Heart Rate

-If you are running with the Apple Watch NURVV Run app, you can view the heart rate being provided by the Apple Watch during your workout, but these data will not be stored in the NURVV app for post-run analysis.
+If you use the Apple Watch NURVV Run app, you can view the heart rate being provided by the Apple Watch during your workout and if you allow data to be shared from Apple Health, your Heart Rate data will also be stored in the NURVV Run app.

-During an Outdoor Run, if you have connected a Bluetooth heart rate monitor or Garmin Watch to the NURVV Run app, you can view your real-time Heart Rate as a bpm value that displays just below the Pace metric in the main in-run screen.
+During an Outdoor Run, if you have connected an HRM to the NURVV Run app, you can view your real-time Heart Rate as a bpm value that displays just below the Pace metric in the main in-run screen.
 The colored band either side of the Heart Rate metric indicates the Heart Rate Zone you are currently exercising in.
 If you are receiving audio cues, then the NURVV Run app will notify you when your Heart Rate transitions between intensity zones.